-I am Christina Chung, a fifth-year Ph.D. student in the Department of Human Centered Design and Engineering at the University of Washington, and a member of the DUB group.
+I am Christina Chung, a sixth-year Ph.D. student in the Department of Human Centered Design and Engineering at the University of Washington, and a member of the DUB group.
 I study how to design systems to support health and wellness.
 Specifically, I conduct research on how ubiquitous computing and personal informatics data can be shared to support relationships, to motivate health behavior, and to support clinical care.
 I am advised by Sean Munson.

 I hold a M.B.A and B.B.A in the Department of Information Management at the National Taiwan University, where I conducted research on designing embedded intrusion detection systems.
 In my previous life, I also worked as a software engineer in IBM Greater China Development Lab, Taipei, Taiwan to design industrial solutions that integrate novel technologies and complex enteprise systems, and in IBM Research Collaboratory Taiwan to conduct service innovation research in health and wellness domain.

 Consumer self-monitoring smartphone apps have been widely studied and used to promote healthy behavior change.
 People increasingly turn to these apps and wearable devices for health management.
 Datasets collected through these apps may potentially enrich clinical care without adding new user burdens.

 In this project, we sought to understand provider goal, needs, and their experience of use and non-use of lifelog data in chronic disease/symptoms management to support future design of personal informatic tools.

 This project is funded by AHRQ.
 [JMIR 2015] · [CSCW 2016] · [CSCW 2017]· [Medium Article]

 In this project, we partnered with UW Medicine, Group Health Research Institute, and Family Medicine of Yakima to understand the adoption of two blood pressure kiosks in clinic settings and how it might affect the clinic workflow.